My Stamp Space 2B

 I have a good idea of what I am going to do but don’t have an actual plan . . . yet.

 Counter — This was my first find.
-One day I was cleaning my house and I found this formica chip that was white with little black letters on it.
+One day I was cleaning my house and I found this Formica chip that was white with little black letters on it.
 Very cute.

 I picked it up at the hardware store because I loved it and thought someday I would have a perfect counter like this in my stamp space.
 I never thought it would be discontinued.